Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Introduction

-Our findings can also help platforms decide if they should encourage sellers to use algorithmic pricing and bidding, and even whether they should offer these algorithms themselves.
-The platforms have information about consumer search costs, and are best situated to benefit from our findings.
-When the platform needs to respond strategically, our findings provide guidance about the possible methods to consider (e.g., adjusting commission rates, adjusting reserve prices in the ad auction, or disclosing information about the wining bids).
-Our findings can also help the platform address regulatory concerns from policymakers, given that consumers on the platform can also benefit.

-Finally, our results can provide good news for consumers because lower prices by algorithms increase consumer welfare.
-From a regulatory perspective, our finding that algorithmic collusion does not always harm consumers is in contrast to prevalent beliefs.
-This area of discussion is currently of high relevance for modern digital platforms, making our findings extremely relevant.
+To summarize, unlike much of the past research, we find that consumers as well as the platform might benefit from tacit coordination by algorithms.
+These findings can be useful for sellers who are concerned about adopting algorithmic pricing with multi-dimensional decision-making.
+They can also help platforms decide if they should encourage sellers to use algorithmic pricing and bidding, and even whether they should offer these algorithms themselves.
+Finally, our results provide good news for consumers because lower prices by algorithms increase consumer welfare.
+From a regulatory perspective, this area of inquiry is currently of high relevance for modern digital platforms, making our findings extremely relevant.